 The Department of Public Expenditure and Reform has responsibility for the development and implementation of Government public service pay policy.
 Currently the Financial Emergency Measures in the Public Interest Acts of 2009-2013 and the Public Service Stability Agreement 2013-2016 (Haddington Road Agreement) define current pay policy, within the context of meeting the requirements to reduce the overall public service paybill in line with the commitments made in the Memorandum of Understanding with the EU/IMF.

 The Government has published approved text of new legislation to give effect to the provisions of the Lansdowne Road Agreement.
-The Financial Emergency Measures in the Public Interest (FEMPI) Bill 2015 proposes amendments to the existing FEMPI legislation, which has underpinned the various public service pay and pensions reductions since 2009.
-This Bill in turn underpins the Lansdowne Road Agreement which secures the efficiencies, enhanced performance and accountability of the earlier Agreements as well as commencing the process for the partial restoration of public service pay.
+The Financial Emergency Measures in the Public Interest (FEMPI) Act 2015 makes amendments to the existing FEMPI legislation, which has underpinned the various public service pay and pensions reductions since 2009.
+This Act in turn underpins the Lansdowne Road Agreement which secures the efficiencies, enhanced performance and accountability of the earlier Agreements as well as commencing the process for the partial restoration of public service pay.
 The agreed phased and careful restoration of remuneration to public servants, focussing on those lower-paid, is part of the prudent approach of the Government in managing the ongoing improvements in public finances.
-In addition, the Bill contains provisions to regularise the position with regard to the arrangements for remuneration of members of the Judiciary.
+In addition, the Act contains provisions to regularise the position with regard to the arrangements for remuneration of members of the Judiciary.

 Lansdowne Road Agreement

 To view the text of the draft Lansdowne Road Agreement (also known as the draft Public Service Stability Agreement 2013 – 2018), issued by the Labour Relations Commission on 29 May 2015 following discussions between representatives of the Government and of public service staff, please click here.
 You can read the Irish language version of the draft Agreement here.